 may also give you peace of mind to have the numbers for the local

 police and hospitals.
-Most GSM wireless phones will automatically call
+Most GSM wireless phones will automatically

 the local emergency number if you enter '911'.